-For the fiscal year ended October 2, 2021, the Audit & Finance Committee engaged Ernst & Young LLP to serve as the Company's independent auditor the Audit & Finance Committee that the Company's consolidated financial statements as of and for the fiscal year ended October 2, 2021 were prepared in accordance with generally accepted accounting principles.
-Ernst & Young LLP audited the Company's consolidated financial statements as of and for the fiscal year ended October 2, 2021 and the effectiveness of the Company's internal control over financial reporting as of October 2, 2021 and has issued a report thereon.
+For the fiscal year ended October 1, 2022, the Audit & Finance Committee engaged Ernst & Young LLP to serve as the Company's independent auditor.

+The Audit & Finance Committee has met and held discussions with management and Ernst & Young LLP.
+The Audit & Finance Committee reviewed and discussed the financial statements for fiscal 2022 with management and with Ernst & Young LLP.
+Management represented to the Audit & Finance Committee that the Company's consolidated financial statements as of and for the fiscal year ended October 1, 2022 were prepared in accordance with generally accepted accounting principles.
+Ernst & Young LLP audited the Company's consolidated financial statements as of and for the fiscal year ended October 1, 2022 and the effectiveness of the Company's internal control over financial reporting as of October 1, 2022 and has issued a report thereon.
 The Audit & Finance Committee discussed with the independent registered public accountants matters required to be discussed by applicable requirements of the Public Company Accounting Oversight Board.